Rectangular Matrix Additions in Low and High Temperatures: Introduction

 The paper is organized as follows.
-In Section \ref{sec:pre} we introduce type BC Bessel function and Bessel generating function, which play the role of characteristic function for rectangular matrices.
-In Section \ref{sec:lowtemp} we study the low temperature behavior.
-In Section \ref{sec:lln} we prove the main theorem in high temperature regime, and introduce the q-$\gamma$ cumulants in an analytic way.
-Then we study the moment-cumulant relation of q-$\gamma$ convolution in more details, provide an explicit combinatorial description, and point out its connection with the classical free probability theory in Section \ref{sec:momentcumulant}.
-Finally in Section \ref{sec:duality}, we check the quantitative connection between low and high temperature regimes.
+In Section~\ref{sec:pre}, we introduce the type BC Bessel function and the Bessel generating function, which play the role of characteristic functions for rectangular matrices.
+In Section~\ref{sec:lowtemp}, we study the low temperature behavior.
+In Section~\ref{sec:lln}, we prove the main theorem in the high-temperature regime and introduce the $q$-$\gamma$ cumulants in an analytic way.
+We then study the moment–cumulant relations for $q$-$\gamma$ convolution in more detail, provide an explicit combinatorial description, and point out its connection with classical free probability theory in Section~\ref{sec:momentcumulant}.
+In Section~\ref{sec:duality}, we investigate the quantitative connection between the low and high temperature regimes.
+Finally, the appendix gives a brief calculation about the high temperature behavior of the type BC Bessel functions.